LogFlow/LogFlow/README.md

 LogFlow
 =======

-An simple log flow agent aimed for use with elastic search and Kibana.
+An simple log flow agent aimed for use with Elasticsearch and Kibana.